 The default browser option also has an impact on the add-ons.
 This setting defines the browser in which the websites are opened from the client.

 Working with add-ons

 The subscript number mentioned in the previous section is only available with active logins and therefore already says a lot about the “Number of possible entries”.
 For example, if the number “2” is shown, you can directly select the account you want to log in with.

-Previously, the prerequisite was that you had to manually navigate to the precise website via the browser that you actually wanted to use.
+Previously, the prerequisite was that you had to navigate manually to the precise website via the browser that you actually wanted to use.
 This navigation can now also be handled by Password Safe – as described in the following section.

 Search and navigation

-It is currently assumed that the user has to manually navigate to the website on which they want to automatically enter login data.
+It is currently assumed that the user has to navigate manually to the website on which they want to automatically enter login data.
 This way of working is possible but is not convenient enough.
 The add-on can be used in a similar way to bookmarks.
 The search field can be used to search for the record in the database.
 The prerequisite is again that the record contains a URL.